hex000000/makegroupworknotsuck/chapters/350-method-SSR.md

 Using Jupyter notebooks to explore personal learning models across different subjects - how can I embed a grid exercise in a notebook?

+Could be excellent expression of graduate qualities and create a "Sydney" model for competitive advantage, with the research advantage that all uni models could be aggregated to create new ways of understanding knowledge at scale.

+Thinking of the CAPTCHA idea, what if each time you logged in to the LMS you did a quick grid?

+How can I write this in Python -> Back to the Jupyter notebooks idea

 how can automation and repgrid machine-analyse all these theses about RepGrid (and obvs other things)?

 The use of repertory grids to develop a user-driven classification of a collection of digitized photographs